 Mercedes CLE 300

 The current-generation Mercedes-Benz CLE 300 cabriolet was launched in August 2024 and is the most affordable convertible car from Mercedes in India.
-CLE’s soft-top roof opens and closes within 20 seconds at speeds of up to 60kph.
-Under the hood lies a 2-litre, four-cylinder turbo-petrol engine producing 258hp and 400Nm.
-The power plant is paired with a 9AT, which sends power to all four wheels, and the 100kph mark from rest is hit in 6.7 seconds in the CLE 300.
+The CLE’s soft-top roof opens and closes in 20 seconds at speeds of up to 60kph.
+Under the hood lies a 2.0-litre 4-cylinder turbo-petrol engine producing 258hp and 400Nm.
+The power plant is paired with a 9AT, which sends power to all four wheels, and the 100kph mark from rest is hit in 6.7 seconds.

 Mercedes SL